solid/solidproject.org/pages/home.md

           <div class="column is-offset-1 is-5">
             <h2 class="title">Store anything</h2>
             <p class="content is-large">
-              Any kind of data can be stored in a Solid pod, including regular files that you might store in a Google Drive or Dropbox folder, but it is the ability to store <b>Linked Data</b> that makes Solid special.
+              Any kind of data can be stored in a Solid pod, including regular documents that you might store in a Google Drive or Dropbox folder.
+What makes Solid special is the ability to store data in a way that promotes interoperability.
             </p>
           </div>
           <div class="column is-offset-1 is-4">